horgh/twitter-tcl/README.md

   - Load `twitoauth.tcl`, `twitlib.tcl`, and `twitter.tcl` on to your bot.
-    You should ensure they load in this order as the first two are libraries that the latter depends on.
+    You should ensure they load in this order as the first two are libraries that the last depends on.
 Like other Eggdrop scripts, you can place them in a scripts subdirectory, and source them as usual in your configuration file.
   - Review the variables at the top of `twitlib.tcl` and `twitter.tcl`.
 You can change the options there if you like.
 The defaults are probably okay.